NigelFinegan5p/project4/README.md

 We strongly believed in supporting local producers.
 When I was young, I would work every Saturday in a local retail store and I always saw the same faces there, week in, week out.
 That store was more than the shop that sold customers their newspapers, eggs, and bread; it was their friend and confidant.

 **_The Beginning_**
-The Company started out in 2025.
+The Company started out in 2025, with some poetic licence required.

-What started as a gift service delivering local shopping needs has the potential to evolve into a leading online gift delivery company, specializing in Irish gourmet hampers and wine & champagne gifts, as well as a wide range of personalized and experience gifts.
+What started as a gift service delivering local shopping needs has the potential to evolve into a leading online gift delivery company, specializing in Irish gourmet hampers and alternative gifts, as well as a wide range of personalized and experience gifts.

-At Gift Box Direct, we're passionate about supporting Irish food suppliers.
+At Gift Box Direct, we're passionate about supporting premium Irish food suppliers.
 We have nurtured relationships with over 30 local Irish businesses to ensure our hampers are brimming with only the finest gourmet foods and iconic premium Irish treats.
 #shoplocal

 **_When It Has To Be the GBD box_**

-Our mission is to make gift-giving as convenient as possible, and this is at the heart of everything we do, no matter what the occasion.
-The key to our success has been delivering the best of Irish gifts, beautifully presented, coupled with superior customer service.
-Our streamlined gift boxes, from consistent feedback for Customer service, bears this out.
+Our mission is to make gift-giving as convenient as possible, and this is at the heart of everything we intend to do, no matter what the occasion.
+The potential for success has been delivering the best of premium suppliers, beautifully presented, coupled with superior customer service.
+Our streamlined gift boxes, User experience, Customer service, bears this out from the moment you hit the landing page on mobile or desktop.

 Our dedicated team is ready and waiting to help you choose the perfect gift for loved ones and valued clients alike, so give us a call or drop us a line and we'll take care of the rest.